Trains a classification or regression model in a supervised manner

 After training is completed, use the trained model with one of the scoring modules, to make predictions on new data.

-Other specialized machine learning tasks require different training methods, and Studio provides separate training modules for them.
+Other specialized machine learning tasks require different training methods, and Studio (classic) provides separate training modules for them.
 For example, image detection, clustering, and anomaly detction all use custom training methods.
 Train Model is intended for use with regression and classification models only.

 Supervised and unsupervised training